|1% and 5% sample unit record files of 2011 Census variables||

 ||A Census Sample File (CSF) is a Confidentialised Unit Record File (CURF) of Census variables.
 This contains a small random sample of unidentified private households, associated persons, and a small random sample of persons in non-private dwellings.|

-For 2011, both a 1% and 5% sample will be produced.
+For 2011, both a 1% and 5% sample have been produced.
 The release of the 2011 CSF will allow researchers to undertake detailed analyses and use them in conjunction with the Community Profiles to explore the statistical relationships of the issue under investigation.

-The Basic CSF is a 1% sample unit record file whereas the Expanded CSF is a 5% sample unit record file.
+The Basic CSF is a 1% sample unit record file and the Expanded CSF is a 5% sample unit record file.

 The CSF contains Census characteristics for person, family and dwelling variables:

 - The person record includes topics such as age, sex, birthplace, language, income, occupation, qualifications, labour force and other demographic characteristics.

 - The family record includes family income and family type.

 - The dwelling record covers topics such as dwelling type and structure, number of bedrooms, housing costs and number of motor vehicles.

 Detailed technical documentation is available in Microdata: Census of Population and Housing, Census Sample File (cat. no. 2037.0.30.001)

 Most of the variables available from the 2011 Census are available in the CSF.
 However, some classifications, such as birthplace, industry, occupation and qualification are collapsed to less detailed levels, in order to protect the confidentiality of personal data.
 The CSF is released under strict conditions and clients are required to sign an undertaking stating that the information will be used for statistical purposes only.